Devolutions/IronRDP/ARCHITECTURE.md

 ### Avoid I/O wherever possible

-**Architecture Invariant**: core crates must never interact with the outside world.
-Only client and utility crates such as `ironrdp-client`, `ironrdp-web` or `ironrdp-async` are allowed to do I/O.
+**Architecture Invariant**: core tier crates must never interact with the outside world.
+Only extra tier crates such as `ironrdp-client`, `ironrdp-web` or `ironrdp-async` are allowed to do I/O.

 ### Continuous integration